118 Railway Street, West Perth, AUSTRALIA

 PO Box 3248, East Perth WA 6892, AUSTRALIA

-John holds a law degree from the University of Western Australia and MBA in Mineral Resource Management from the University of Dundee.
+John is an accredited mediator (National Mediator Accreditation System), has an MBA (Mineral Resource Management, University of Dundee) and law degree (University of Western Australia).
 He previously worked with the Yamatji Marlpa Aboriginal Land Council (Pilbara & Perth, Australia), Centre for Energy, Petroleum and Mineral Law and Policy (Dundee, Scotland), Human Rights and Equal Opportunity Commission (Sydney, Australia) and Corrs Chambers Westgarth (Perth, Australia).

 118 Railway Road, West Perth, AUSTRALIA